AboutWebLLC/unofficial-updater2/README.md

       - java -jar Unofficial-Updater2.jar
  - **Text Installer**
       - java -jar Unofficial-Updater2.jar text
+ - Once *Unofficial-Updater2-with-downloads.jar* is created, you can use that instead of *Unofficial-Updater2.jar*
 4. Walk through the screens putting the appropriate information
  - **Be sure to fill the directory locations correctly**, Unofficial Updater 2 will try to validate they are correct before letting you proceed to the next step
 5. Finish updater by pressing **Apply Updates**
+6. On OS X/Linux/Solaris verify (and possibly correct) ownership and permission of the files updated

-Please see the [Wiki](https://github.com/dcepler/unofficial-updater2/wiki/Using-Unofficial-Updater-2) for screenshots and walkthrough.
+Please see the [Wiki: Using Updater 2](https://github.com/dcepler/unofficial-updater2/wiki/Using-Unofficial-Updater-2) for screenshots and walkthrough.

 ## Details
 At the core, Unofficial Updater 2 is just an [Apache Ant](http://ant.apache.org/) script.
 Ant was chosen